angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 Another reason to re-provide a service is to substitute a _more specialized_ implementation of that service, deeper in the component tree.

-Consider again the Car example from the [Dependency Injection](dependency-injection) guide.
+Consider again the Car example from the [Dependency Injection](dependency-injection) page.
 Suppose you configured the root injector (marked as A) with _generic_ providers for `CarService`, `EngineService` and `TiresService`.